GreenVenom77/Bad_Words_Detector/README.md

 ## Usage

-Detect bad words from a .csv file compressed in a .rar format using the provided Bad_Words.csv file and output bot excel and .csv files that have analytics about the process.
+Detect bad words from a .csv file compressed in a .rar format using the provided Bad_Words.csv file and output both excel and .csv files that have analytics about the process.

 ## Documentation